pydanny/pydanny-event-notes/leanstartup2012/index.rst

     * Don't try to avoid failure, embrace it.
     * Learn from each mistake via metrics and tests and improve ever since.

+* Go after the things that will cause us to fail as fast and often as we can.

+**Reality**: People want to build and test things.